Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-setup-auto-provision.md

 ---
 title: 'Início rápido: configurar o provisionamento de dispositivos no portal do Azure'
-description: Início Rápido do Azure - configurar o Serviço Aprovisionamento de Dispositivos no Hub IoT do Azure no Portal do Azure
+description: Início rápido do Azure-configurar o serviço de provisionamento de dispositivos no Hub IoT do Azure no portal do Azure
 author: wesmc7777
 ms.author: wesmc
 ms.date: 11/08/2019